CharlotteBGH/password-generator/README.md

 ## Usage
-To test the password generator, try entering a number that is below 8 (to show it will not create a password) and a number that is 8 or above (to generate a password)
+To test the password generator, try entering a number that is below 8 (to show it will not create a password) and a number that is 8 or above (to generate a password).
 ## License
 MIT.
 Please see original GitHub repository.